-The HMAC and AES keys are generated as part of the TLS/SSH protocol when deriving session keys.
 For generation of RSA and EC keys, the module implements asymmetric key generation services compliant with [FIPS186-4] and using DRBG compliant with [SP800-90A].
 A seed (i.e. the random value) used in asymmetric key generation is obtained from [SP800-90A] DRBG.
 The module does not implement symmetric key generation as an explicit service.
-The symmetric keys used are derived from shared secret by applying SP 800-135 as part of the TLS/SSH protocol.
+The symmetric HMAC and AES keys used by the module are derived from shared secret by applying SP 800-135 as part of the TLS/SSH protocol.
 This scenario maps to the section 7.3 of the SP 800-133 symmetric keys generated using Key agreement scheme.
 In accordance with FIPS 140-2 IG D.12, the cryptographic module performs Cryptographic Key Generation (CKG) for asymmetric keys as per SP800-133 (vendor affirmed).